 These are the different Tier levels used for these Tier lists:

-- S Tier – Best: Highest ranking weapon types.
+- S Tier – Best: Highest ranking weapons.

-- A Tier – Strong: Very strong weapon types, but not on the same level as S Tier Choices.
+- A Tier – Strong: Very strong weapons, but not on the same level as S Tier Choices.

-- D Tier – Worst: Lagging behind the competition, these don’t have much to offer.
+- D Tier – Worst: Weapons that don’t have much to offer and don’t deserve your attention.

 Before you go…